ItalyPaleAle/WithBlueInk/content/post/2019-09-14-reinstalling-pfsense-and-restoring-from-backup.md

 There are a few things you'll need.

 First: **download the OS image of pfSense 2.x**.
-If you're using the Community Edition, you can download it from the [pfSense website](https://www.pfsense.org/download/).
+If you're using the Community Edition, you can download it from the [pfSense website](https://www.pfsense.org/download/) - make sure to fetch the "memstick" version for the right type of console ("vga" if you have a screen; otherwise, "serial").
 If you have a Netgate appliance, you might need to [open a ticket](https://go.netgate.com/support/login) with them to get one (if you have an ARM-based device like the Netgate SG-3100, this is the only way to get the image).

 Second: you'll need a **USB drive** of at least 2GB.
 The contents of this drive will be completely deleted.
+If you are using an **amd64** image, then you'll need a second USB drive, formatted as FAT32.

 Third: you'll need a way to interact with the device.